chanzuckerberg/czi-oss-training/01-intro-to-os/03-understand-oss-governance.md

 ## Governance models ⚖️

-Let's start by looking at four common ways to define _who makes decisions_ in an OSS project, and keep in mind that projects usually adopt a combination of two or more of the models described here.
+Let's start by looking at four common ways to define _who makes decisions_ in an OSS project.
+Though it is important to keep in mind that projects usually adopt a combination of two or more of the models described here.

 ### Benevolent Dictator for Life (BDFL)